 2) Tudor Fashion for high society men

-The high society men wore white silk shirts which were frilled at the neck and wrist, over this they wore a tight-fitting shirt called as a double.
+The high society men wore white silk shirts which were frilled at the neck and wrist, over this they wore a tight-fitting shirt called a double.
 Along with this, they wore woollen socks or stockings.

 During the eras of Mary I and Elizabeth I, the necklines started creeping higher and carefully pleated ruffs were worn.
 These were considered fashionable throughout their eras.
 These ruffs were wide and flat and had an underpropper usually made of wire.
 Additionally, a special laundress was employed to clean them every day.